• Blog

 Algae provide all needed nutrients for metabolism during fasting without stuffing your intestines and digestive system.

 Additionally, Spirulina helps maintain and clear your body during fasting, but also, your mind becomes purified from toxins.
-You can see things clearly because of rejuvenating brain too.
+You can see things clearly because of a rejuvenating brain, too.

 How about that?